doodleincode/c-io-validate/README.md

   <code>this->\_\_cfg\_\_->get(this->\_\_cfg\_\_, "your_param_name");</code>

-View the test script in ./tests/ to an example usage.
+View the test.c script in ./tests/ for example usage.